 It is with great pleasure that I welcome you to St. Mary's High School.
-You and your sons are about to experience an exciting and novel approach to education that has resulted in much success and recognition during the last eight years.
+You and your son(s) are about to experience an exciting and novel approach to education that has resulted in much success and recognition over the last twelve years.

-Over 75 teachers from 20 elementary schools have participated in either St. Mary's workshops led by Jane E. Pollock or have observed our teachers to learn more about our Professional Learning Teams, and teaching and learning strategies.
+Over 75 teachers from 20 elementary schools have participated in either St. Mary's workshops led by Jane E. Pollock or have observed our teachers to learn more about our Professional Learning Teams (PLTs) and teaching and learning strategies.

-If you choose St. Mary's, with your support as parents, working in conjunction with our highly experienced and talented faculty, your son will begin his journey of preparation to become contributing members of not only the St. Louis community but of the global community.
+If you choose St. Mary's, your son will begin his journey of preparation to become contributing members of not only the St. Louis community but of the global community.
+He will achieve this with the support of his parents while working in conjunction with our highly experienced and talented faculty.
 To thrive in the twenty-first century and beyond, he will learn a variety of worldviews, will develop exemplary character and emotional intelligence, maximize his potential in all academic areas and become a young man of strong faith and commitment to serving others.
 The strategies and technologies that will assist him in his growth are varied and numerous at St. Mary's.

 Our student-centered curriculum is constructed to take advantage of brain-compatible learning to help your son succeed.
-Coursework is designed to address the total development of your son...physically, intellectually, emotionally, and spiritually.
+Coursework is designed to address the complete development of your son, physically, intellectually, emotionally, and spiritually.

-Be assured; we continue to strive for ways to improve our programs to best serve each student.
-Whether you already attend St. Mary’s or are exploring enrollment, I commend you for your consideration in St. Mary's High School.
-Our commitment to our Marianist heritage combined with our rigorous academic program continues to prepare students for success, not only in college but for life.
+Be assured; we continue to strive for ways to improve our programs and to serve each student.
+Whether you already attend St. Mary's or are exploring enrollment, I commend you for considering St. Mary's High School.
+Our commitment to our Marianist heritage, combined with our rigorous academic program, St. Mary's continues to prepare students for success, not only in college but for life.

 |Religion||4 Units of Credit|